Roshan13046/Drawing_Jam_Board_Kotlin_App/README.md

 ![drawingApp](https://user-images.githubusercontent.com/55108788/97798820-bf281000-1c4f-11eb-9eff-f936afa4da6e.png)

-This Project is made as a part of Learning  Web Development.
+This Project is made as a part of Learning  Android Development.

-This webpage is made right from scratch to learn Node.js.
+This Application is made right from scratch usimg KOTLIN.
 <b>Tools: Android, Git, Kotlin</b>

 If you find any issues with the currently present implementations, feel to correct them or create an issue mentioning those.